lealceldeiro/gems/BuildingMicroservices/README.md

 ### Premature Decomposition

 Prematurely decomposing a system into microservices can be costly, especially if developers/architects are new to the domain.
-In many ways, having an exist‐ ing codebase wanted to be decomposed into microservices is much easier than trying to go to microservices from the beginning.
+In many ways, having an existing codebase wanted to be decomposed into microservices is much easier than trying to go to microservices from the beginning.

 ### Business Capabilities